dhthwy/r/README.md

 # r

 "
 I noticed when getting deliveries from 3rd parties for things like groceries that these people aren't college kids or idiots who failed.
 Many of them were clearly mature, educated adults.
-But they had to take on trash work just to pay bills.
+But they had to take on trash gig work just to pay bills.
 When low paying work becomes competitive, that's not just a problem, that's disaster.

 ---